The Two Types Of Respect: Earned & Owed

-We categorize people like us into the safe group and treat them with respect—we listen to them and generally trust their intentions.
-And we categorize people not like us as unsafe.
-And we treat them and their ideas with less respect.
+Humans tend to categorize people like us into the safe group and treat them with respect—we listen to them and generally trust their intentions.
+And we categorize people who are not like us as unsafe.
+And we tend to treat them and their ideas with less respect.

 Research indicates we’re more willing to listen to advice from people from similar demographics to ourselves.

 Fortunately, we’re also evolved enough to consciously override the fight or flight mechanism that happens subconsciously.

 Our brains may flinch at foreign people and their different ideas, but after that we have the conscious capacity to decide what to do next.

 Will we disrespect the out-group and take away their power?

 Or will we pause, and consider them and their ideas?